Idukki district: Travancore Era (1750–1947)

 Munnar has acted as the summer residence of the British residents in Travancore.
 Tradition states that Colonel Arthur Wellesley, 1st Duke of Wellington, was the first British man to pass through Munnar during Tipu Sultan's campaign into Travancore in the last decades of the 18th century CE, but this is unsubstantiated.
 The first survey of the terrain was undertaken by Benjamin Swayne Ward in 1816–1817, who followed the Periyar River into the Western Ghats and established a camp at the confluence of three rivers, from which the name of Munnar is derived.

 Munroe, Henry Turn, and his half-brother A W Turner, obtained ownership of the Cardamom Hills from the Raja of Travancore and began clearing forest around Devikulam in 1879.
 Munroe formed the North Travancore Land Planting & Agricultural Society in 1879.
 Soon many other Europeans began establishing tea plantations in the area throughout the 1880s, after A H Sharp, a European planter entered into tea cultivation in the region.
 Early plantations had few facilities and were mainly huts of straw.
-Most labourers on the tea estates were Dalits brought by the British from the neighbouring districts of the Madras Presidency.

 In 1897, a separate company, Kannan Devan Hills Corporation (KDHC), was registered to operate the tea estates which was later taken over by the American Direct Tea Trading Company Ltd., who owned 26 estates, most with coffee and some with Cinchona, almost all in the area except for a few in the lower areas.
 The former Kundala Valley Railway through Munnar, established in 1902, was destroyed by the Great flood of 99 that occurred in 1924 across the modern-day state of Kerala.
 Many dams were constructed in Idukki district during the Travancore rule in the region.
 The transportation facility through the dense forests of Idukki was also improved during the period.
 The controversial Mullaperiyar Dam was also constructed during the period.

 During the Travancorean administration, the British Princely state of Travancore was divided into four revenue divisions- the Northern division headquartered at Kottayam, the Central division headquartered at Kollam, the Southern division headquartered at Thiruvananthapuram, and the High Range division with its headquarters at Devikulam.

 The High Range division in the northeastern part of Travancore included the Taluks of Devikulam and Peerumade.
 Thodupuzha region was however included in the northernmost division of the British Princely state of Travancore.
 Kottayam was the headquarters of the northernmost revenue division in Travancore which also included the Taluks of North Paravur, Kunnathunad, Muvattupuzha, Meenachil, Changanassery, Kottayam, Vaikom, and Cherthala in 1931, in addition to Thodupuzha.